Hitenze/Schurcheb/README.md

-**Schurcheb: A MPI-based Real Symmetric Eigenvalue Solver for Computing Smallest Eigenvalues (Version 1.0.0)**
+**SchurCheb: A MPI-based Real Symmetric Eigenvalue Solver for Computing Smallest Eigenvalues (Version 1.0.0)**

-**Schurcheb** is a MPI-based C++ research code for computing partial spectral factorizations of matrix pencils via Chebyshev approximation.
+**SchurCheb** is a MPI-based C++ research code for computing partial spectral factorizations of matrix pencils via Chebyshev approximation.
 This is a distributed-memory package for computing all the eigenvalues (and corresponding eigenvectors) of a large, sparse, real symmetric positive definite matrix pencil that lie within a target interval.
 The algorithm is purely algebraic and is based Chebyshev interpolation of the eigenvalues of the Schur